reflex-dev/reflex-web/docs/library/forms/button.md

 ```

 ### Loading
 The `loading` prop is used to indicate that the action triggered by the button is currently in progress.
-When set to `True`, the button displays a loading state, typically a spinning loader or a text change.
-This provides visual feedback to the user that the action is being processed and prevents multiple clicks while loading.
+When set to `True`, the button displays a loading spinner, providing visual feedback to the user that the action is being processed.
+This also prevents multiple clicks while the button is in the loading state.
 By default, `loading` is set to `False`.

 ```python demo
 rx.flex(